testcontainers/testcontainers-java/docs/usage/windows_support.md

 * WCOW is currently not supported, since Testcontainers uses auxiliary Linux containers for certain tasks and Docker for Windows does not support hybrid engine mode at the time of writing.

+### Docker credential helpers

+Testcontainers supports credential helpers on Linux and MacOS, to allow pulling images from private registries.
+This feature is disabled on Windows due to lack of testing - if it is of value to you please help us test it.
+See [\#756](https://github.com/testcontainers/testcontainers-java/issues/756).

 ## Reporting issues

 Please report any issues with the Windows build of Testcontainers [here](https://github.com/testcontainers/testcontainers-java/issues)